threatsimple/chartmoji/README.md

 Change those to one of the predefined colors.

-Then, if you've got python3 installed and gnu make, you can run `make build` and the dependencies will be downloaded and images placed in `out/line/` and `out/bar/`.
+If you've got python3 installed and gnu make, you can run `make build` and the dependencies will be downloaded and images placed in `out/line/` and `out/bar/`.